Nav-CARE is a program being developed through research that is currently available in select communities across Canada.

 - Locate local people and resources to help manage day to day needs

-- Help seniors get to where they need to go
+- Help older persons get to where they need to go

-Seniors living with serious illness often have needs that influence their health, but these needs are not the focus of healthcare.
+Older persons living with serious illness often have needs that influence their health, but these needs are not the focus of healthcare.
 For example, loneliness and social isolation are significant predictors for hospitalization in the later years of life.
-Seniors must make life changing decisions to accommodate new life realities.
+Older persons must make life changing decisions to accommodate new life realities.
 Getting around the community can become intensely challenging.
-All of these things influence how seniors manage their health.
+All of these things influence how older persons manage their health.
 Volunteer navigators are trained to help with these needs.